 Dear all!
-As we promised last time, please, meet these rather useful (we hope) notes on How to Evaluate Face Recognition Software, specially from our software engineering team.
+As we promised last time, please, meet these rather useful (we hope) notes on How to Evaluate Face Recognition Software, on behalf of our software engineering and biometrics research team.

-Face recognition has recently gotten a lot of attention from business and government interests.
-We at NtechLab constantly get inquiries, testing requests, and pilot projects based on our technology.
-Benchmarking face recognition software can be a tricky process having many potential pitfalls.
+Neural network face recognition has recently gotten a lot of attention from business and government interests, as it provides a plethora of obvious advantages.
+We at NtechLab constantly get inquiries, testing requests, and pilot projects based on our latest technology and recognition techniques.
+Benchmarking an algorithm of face recognition software can be a tricky process having many potential pitfalls.
 We’ve found out that sometimes people have difficulty translating their goals and ideas into software requirements.
 As a result, inappropriate tools can be chosen for the task at hand, and potential benefits get lost.
-We decided to publish this memo in order to help people get more comfortable around a lot of the language and raw numbers surrounding face recognition technology.
-Our goal is to explain the core concepts of the field in a simple and concise way, and to build a bridge between business and technical mindsets that ultimately results in better data-driven decisions and proper understanding of face recognition software in real-world use-cases.
+We decided to publish this memo in order to help people get more comfortable around a lot of the language and raw numbers surrounding methods and techniques of accurate face recognition technology.
+Our goal is to explain the core concepts of the field in a simple and concise way and to build a bridge between business and technical mindsets that ultimately results in better data-driven decisions and proper understanding of face recognition software in real-world use-cases.

-Nearly all modern face recognition software makes heavy use of machine learning throughout its processes.
+Nearly all modern face recognition methods make heavy use of machine learning (or deep learning) throughout its processes.
 These systems are trained on large datasets of labeled images, and the quality and nature of the dataset have a great influence on the algorithm’s performance.
 The better the source data, the better matches the software can make.

 Another option is to use the test results provided by a trusted third party.
 These tests are performed by skilled personnel on private datasets, so their quality can be depended upon.
-One example is the NIST Face Recognition Vendor Test (FRVT) Ongoing.
-(One downside of this approach is that the tester’s dataset might not match your usage scenario closely enough.)
+One example is the Face Recognition Vendor Test (FRVT) Ongoing (a downside of this approach is that the tester’s dataset might not match your usage scenario closely enough.)

-As we have said, machine learning is the foundation of modern face recognition software.
-One common (and sad) phenomenon associated with machine learning is called «overfitting,» which is what happens when the software performs well on the data it was trained on, but fails to maintain similar results on new data.
+As we have said, machine learning and computer vision are the main components of modern face detection techniques and recognition methods.
+One common (and sad) phenomenon associated with machine learning is called «overfitting,» which is what happens when the software performs well on the data it was trained on but loses its advantages on a new set of data.

 To illustrate this concept with a concrete example: suppose a customer wants a system that opens a door only for certain people, verified by their faces.
 For this purpose, he collects photographs of the people to have access, then trains an algorithm to distinguish these people from others.
 Once field testing goes well and the system is deployed into production, the savings from securely automating that access point can be invested into other business purposes.